Low-Calorie Foods That Are Rich in Nutrients

-If you’re aiming to reduce the number of calories you consume in order to lose weight, you’ll want to include plenty of low-calorie foods, ones that are high in nutritional value—in your diet plan.
+If you’re aiming to eat healthier to lose weight, you’ll want to include plenty of low-calorie foods that are high in nutritional value in your diet plan.
 Fortunately, almost all non-starchy vegetables and fruits are low-calorie foods, so you have a large selection from which to choose.

 From asparagus to zucchini, a wide array of vegetables should appear in your reduced-calorie diet plan.
 Here’s a list of popular vegetables that provide less than 60 calories per one-cup serving: